animarcus/MAPR/README.md

   - x.css

 ## Custom levels

+If you want to create custom levels, download my code follow these instructions:

 The main page is contained on the [index.html](index.html) file.
 The main script running the game loop is [main.js](scripts/main.js).
 New levels (or scenes in the code) can be created with a function inside the [scenes.js](scripts/scenes.js) file.
 That function can be called inside the switch case statement of the `loadScene()` function.
 Then, in the [main.js](scripts/main.js) file, you can replace the loadScene string with whatever you include in it.